 The Laboratory's contributions to air traffic control and air safety have resulted in the adoption of Laboratory-developed technology into the national air traffic industry.
 The Traffic Alert and Collision Avoidance System, now mandated for all large aircraft operating in the U.S., was developed and tested at the Laboratory.

-The Runway Status Lights system developed in collaboration with the Federal Aviation Administration to warn pilots and air traffic controllers of the presence of aircraft on runways is scheduled for demonstration at Boston's Logan International Airport.
+The Runway Status Lights system developed in collaboration with the Federal Aviation Administration to warn pilots and air traffic controllers of the presence of aircraft on runways has been operationally demonstrated at Boston's Logan International Airport.
 This technology won a 2010 R&D 100 Award for being an innovation with potentially significant application.

 One reason for the Laboratory's success in transferring technology is its participation in collaborative programs with industry.